SQLite Python tutorial

 The Data types chapter examines the dynamic type system of the SQLite database.
 We describe the data types of the SQLite database and the conversion between them and the types of the Python language.
 The next chapter shows various ways of reading data from the database.

 The fifth chapter covers foreign keys in the SQLite database.
-In the Date & time chapter, we have 16 examples dealing with date & time.
-We cover the ISO-8601 format, Unix time or Julian date among others.
+We cover the ISO-8601 format, Unix time, UTC time, conversions or Julian date among others.

 In the Custom functions chapter, we have examples for normal and aggregate custom functions.
 The Collation chapter deals with ordering and sorting of characters.
 We mention the SQLite's limitations in this area and show how to create our custom collations.